owm111/hackneyed-x11-cursors/README.md

 Overview
 --------

 Hackneyed is a scalable cursor theme mildly resembing old Windows 3.x/NT 3.x cursors.
-Left-handed pointers are available, as well.
+Dark and left-handed versions are also available.

 Building